Kay Starr: Career

 Young Catherine continued to enter talent contests, and eventually landed a spot performing on Dallas's WRR radio station.
-She performed two times a week and earned three dollars a performance.
-The Starks family moved to Memphis, Tennessee when she was 15 and was given her own "Starr Segment" on Memphis's WREC station.
+She performed twice a week and earned three dollars a performance.
+The Starks family moved to Memphis, Tennessee, when she was 15 and was given her own "Starr Segment" on Memphis's WREC station.
 Due to many people incorrectly saying her last name, she adapted the stage name of "Kay Starr".
 During high school, she worked with various country music bands.
 She was discovered by jazz violinist Joe Venuti, who had obtained a contract to perform at the Peabody Hotel in the summer of 1937.
 Starr's parents accepted the performance opportunity, as long as she was home by their midnight curfew.
 Venuti did not tell the hotel her real age, and fibbed about Starr's mother being her sister.
 For the next two summers, Starr performed alongside Venuti.

 Starr's singing attracted the attention of Bob Crosby's manager and had her join Crosby on the road.
 She went to New York City and played with Crosby's band for two weeks until she was dismissed by the show's sponsor for being considered "too earthy".
 Despite being let go, she caught the attention of Glenn Miller, who needed a substitute female performer while his regular performer (Marion Hutton) was ill.
 For two weeks, Starr performed at the Glen Island Casino alongside Miller's orchestra.
 At age 16, Starr recorded her first tracks with Miller's orchestra: "Baby Me" and "Love with a Capital 'You.
 The songs failed to become a success.
 This was in part because the band played in a key that, while appropriate for Hutton, did not suit Kay.
 Starr later recalled that she sounded like "a jazzed up Alfalfa" since they were not in her range.

 Starr and her mother then returned to Memphis, where she completed high school in 1940.
 She then moved to Los Angeles and worked alongside Venuti until 1941.

 Starr then signed with Wingy Manone's band.
 From 1943 to 1945 she sang with Charlie Barnet's ensemble, retiring for a year after contracting pneumonia and later developing nodes on her vocal cords as a result of fatigue and overwork.
 In 1946 Starr became a soloist and a year later signed a contract with Capitol Records.
 The label had a number of female singers signed up, including Peggy Lee, Ella Mae Morse, Jo Stafford, and Margaret Whiting, so it was hard to find her a niche of her own.
 In 1948 when the American Federation of Musicians was threatening a strike, Capitol wanted to have each of its singers record a back list for future release.
 Being junior to all these other artists meant that every song Starr wanted to sing was taken by her rivals on the label, leaving her a list of old songs which nobody else wanted to record.